benawad/dotfiles/README.md

-# My config files for tmux and neovim
+# My config files for tmux, neovim, vscode, and fish shell